 The thing is though, I’ve never been happier.
 I wouldn’t have it any other way.

 I love what I’m doing.
-I love the people I’m meeting in these different communities, I love the skills I am learning and the things I’m creating.
-This to me is what life is about.
-Constant growth and enrichment.
-Yes there are some things I need to change and cut out, but I believe strongly that if I keep working at it and doing the things I love, not letting anything get in the way that it’ll all slowly fall into place.
+I love the people I’m meeting in these different communities.
+I love the skills I am learning and the things I’m creating.
+This, to me, is what life is about: constant growth and enrichment.
+Yes, there are some things I need to change and cut out.
+But, I am confident that if I keep working at it, keep doing the things I love, and if I don’t let anything get in the way, that it’ll all eventually fall into place.

-I read once, not sure where, that Steve Jobs looks himself in the mirror every morning and asks if he wants to go to work, and the day he says no are the days he realizes he needs change something, and he does.
-That to me is me right mentality to have.
+I read once that Steve Jobs looks himself in the mirror every morning and asks if he wants to go to work, and the day he says no are the days he realizes he needs to change something, and he does.
+That, to me, is the right mentality to have.

 But who am I to say that?
 I’m just some jerk blogging from a hostel in Thailand and “working” through the vacation of a lifetime.